Awards

 • Track Operator

-Tonight, we induct four very special couples who have done just that.
-They have played a vital part in their local BMX scene, they’ve had a HUGE role in their State race program, and they’ve sat on the board of the NBL, officiated or handled registration from the local to National level.
-The following couples have completely dedicated their Lives to BMX - and in doing so, have left HUGE impressions on multiple generations of BMX kids and their families.
+In 2025, the BMX Hall of Fame board decided to induct four very special couples who have dedicated their lives to the Sport of BMX.
+To those who have played a vital part in their local BMX scene.
+Those who have had a HUGE role in their State race program, and sat on the board of the NBL, officiated or handled registration from the local to National level.
+In doing so, the HoF wanted to salute those couples who left HUGE impressions on multiple generations of BMX kids and their families. ... and Bruce "Mugs" Mulligan and his wife Betty are prime examples of all of the above.

 At Shoreham’s 40th Anniversary celebration in 2022, both Betty and Bruce were inducted into the Shoreham BMX Hall of Fame.
 Sadly, last year, we lost “Muggs” - but the Mulligan family’s contribution to the sport of BMX will never be forgotten.